GSA/federal-website-directory/README.md

 - Infrastructure-only domains (e.g. www2.x.gov)
 - Admin panels used only by current agency staff or contractors
 - Collaboration sites used only by current agency staff or contractors
-- Dead or deprecated websites, if the URL no longer resolves to a live site
+- Dead or deprecated websites, once the URL no longer resolves to a live site
 - Software as a service sites (e.g. agency.sharepoint.com)
 - Social media websites